Florida Woman Named Crystal Methvin Arrested For Guess What?

 Meth has returned to the U.S. with a vengeance, authorities say

-On the subject of methamphetamine activity generally, the New York Times details that meth use in the U.S. is exploding and there is more of the drug on the street than ever before.
+On the subject of methamphetamine activity generally, the New York Times details that meth use in the U.S. is exploding, and there is more of the drug on the street than ever before.
 Although law enforcement has clamped down on domestic meth labs, and Congress passed a law to limit pharmacy sales, it is now being trafficked into the U.S. by Mexican cartels who have inundated the country with a pure, low-cost product.
 The amount of meth seized by border patrol and ICE agents has tripled in the past five years.

 The opioid crisis has overshadowed the meth epidemic, however, some experts claim.
-Moreover, some law enforcement agencies, particularly in the west and midwest have stated that methamphetamine used poses the greatest drug threat in their jurisdiction.
+Moreover, some law enforcement agencies, particularly in the west and midwest, have stated that methamphetamine use poses the greatest drug threat in their jurisdiction.
 There has been an accompanying rise in individuals admitted to hospitals for meth-related medical treatment.

 Statistics from the U.S. Centers for Disease Control and Prevention indicate that about 4,500 persons died from a meth-involved drug overdose, a 30 percent increase over the previous year, The Fix website explained.
 The federal government has not yet released more recent statistics.